The Posing Panel

 - Snap Mesh: When enabled then the bound meshes are altered to the new shape (similar to Alter to Restpose from previous Avastar releases)

 - Preserve Volume: Set the Preserve Volume feature of the Armature Modifier

-- Scope: Can be Selected Bones, Visible Bones, or All Bones.
+- Scope: Selected Bones, Visible Bones, or All Bones.

 - Adjust IK Line Bones: Will adjust the connection bones between the IK Pole Targets and their constrained Bones